 Your partner will be supportive

-Talking about ED with your partner may be as uncomfortable and awkward for them as it is for you, but chances are it won’t be a shock to them.
-Acknowledging the problem and communicating is the best way confronting it, and voicing your fears, frustrations and anxieties will release your feeling and emotions and enable you to deal with it.
+Talking about ED with your partner may be as uncomfortable and awkward for them as it is for you, but the chances are it won’t be a shock to them.
+Acknowledging the problem and communicating is the best way of confronting it, and voicing your fears, frustrations and anxieties will release your feelings and emotions and enable you to deal with it.
 With the love of a strong and supportive partner, you can deal with ED together.

 Your GP has heard it all before

 You might feel uncomfortable talking about it, but your GP has heard it all before.
 It’s a personal, embarrassing topic of conversation, no question, but you’re certainly not the first person in the world to suffer from ED.